ibm-cloud-docs/EventStreams/managing_encryption.md

 - Explicit control of the lifecycle of data stored at rest.
 {: #considerations_keys notoc}

-Customer-managed keys is available on the Enterprise plan only.
+Customer-managed keys is available on the Enterprise plan only and only on clusters that were created after October 2019.
 {: note}

 Deletion of the customer-managed key is non-recoverable and will result in the loss of any data stored in your {{site.data.keyword.messagehub}} instance.